sericson0/TigerTango/README.md

 5. Settings menu (gear icon).
 Click to open the Virtual DJ settings option.

 ### Toolbox
+The Toolbox section has an additional plugin areas.
+It also has a button which opens the recording editor.
+This can be useful for creating snippets of songs or for quickly recording silence to pad songs or to be used as dummy markers for tanda breaks.

-The Toolbox section has two additional plugin areas.
-In addition, the toolbox includes several warning icons.
+The toolbox also includes several warning icons.
 Some Virtual DJ settings can cause TigerTango to not work as expected.
 If a warning icon lights up this means that a setting is not as recommended.
 Click on a lighted warning light to change the setting to what is recommended for TigerTango.
+The following warnings are implemented:

+* Warning if soundcard is throwing error.
+Click to open audio settings
+* Check if Automix double click is set to nothing.
+Click to change to suggested setting, right click to supress warning
+* Double deck automix check.
+(Automix button only works with double deck) Click to change to double deck.
+Right click to supress warning.
+* Automix setting check.
+Some automix options will fade songs before their completion.
+Click to set to back-to-back.
+Right click to set to skip silence at start and end of songs.
+* Automix tempo check.
+Incorrect setting could cause tempo changes when switching between songs.
+* Automix fade length check.
+Setting the automix fade length as a positive number will clip the end of the song when using some automix types.
+Setting to negative number will give a gap between songs (ideal for tango).
+Click to set to -3 (3 second gap).
+Right click to set to 0.
+* Crossfader check.
+TigerTango is designed to work with the crossfader disabled.
+If enabled can cause songs to not play.
+* Fader Start check.
+If fader start is on, then will cause issues with fade and auto fade buttons.
+Click to disable
+* Auto settings check.
+Checks that Auto match key, pitch, and tempo are turned off.

 ### Panels
 Click on a panel to open an adjustable panel window.
 The following panels are options